 According to payscale.com, as of January 2016, the entry-level salary for a social worker ranges from $29,233 - $53,009 annually.
 MSW (Master of Social Work) degree holders with less than one year of experience can expect a median salary of $40,891.

 Universities often have specific schools or departments of social work or sociology that offer the major of social work.
 This field consists of a combination of social work, social sciences, and other liberal arts courses required to work in this field upon graduation.
 Students take introductory courses in psychology as part of the curriculum to understand social systems and human behavior.
 After four years of study, this degree program often amounts to a Bachelor of Social Work, which qualifies graduates for entry-level social worker positions.

 Master's degree programs for prospective social workers typically lead to a Master of Social Work (MSW).
 This program type may be meant to prepare current professionals for more responsibility in their field, although many options are available for individuals with very little prior training or experience.

-Students learn strategies for specific problems, such as poverty reduction, influencing government policy and the obstacles faced by current or developing non-profit organizations.
+Graduate students can expect to learn strategies for specific problems, such as poverty reduction, influencing government policy and the obstacles faced by current or developing non-profit organizations.
 Courses may address research technology, social welfare policy, mental health practice, community services, family services and youth services.